 For a detailed description of the launched program, see the napari webpage.

-- viewer_args(dict) Arguments passed to napari.viewer.Viewer to affect the viewer. - kwargs Extra arguments passed to the plotting function property real: TField splits the field onto subgrids in an MPI run
+- viewer_args (dict) Arguments passed to napari.viewer.Viewer to affect the viewer. - kwargs Extra arguments passed to the plotting function property real: TField store field in a file

 Real part of the field